 Library element for VaultIP platform security engine.

-The AES-IP-39 is a family of the cryptographic library elements in Inside Secure’s HW IP library.
+The AES-IP-39 is a family of the cryptographic library elements in the Rambus hardware IP library (formerly of Inside Secure).
 For example, the lightweight configuration of the AES-IP-39 is the cipher core embedded in all Vault-IP platform security engines as well as the Crypto-IP-120 DMA crypto core.
 The accelerators include I/O registers, encryption and decryption cores, and the logic for feedback modes and key scheduling.

-The AES-IP-39 / EIP-39 can be provided including counter measures against side channel attacks and fault injection attacks.
+The AES-IP-39 can be provided with counter measures including ones against side-channel attacks and fault injection attacks.

 Side-channel attacks conducted against electronic gear are relatively simple and inexpensive to execute.
 Such attacks include simple power analysis (SPA) and Differential Power Analysis (DPA).
 As all physical electronic systems routinely leak information, effective side-channel countermeasures should be implemented at the design stage to ensure protection of sensitive keys and data.